kumachan-mis/py-pdf-term/README.md

-# pdf-slides-term
+# py-slides-term
-A python module for terminology extraction from pdf slides
+A python module for terminology extraction from presentation slides